-At year end there were two non-producing wells, SS-3 and SS-4, located onshore and one offshore well, SS-12, being drilled.
+At year end 2016 there were three non-producing wells, SS-3 and SS-4 (located onshore) and SS-12 (located offshore).
 The offshore well SS-12 was successfully completed in February 2016, encountering the top reservoir approximately 100 meters high to prognosis.
-The well is currently shut in and is expected to be tied into the NNGIP infrastructure in 2017.
-The onshore well SS-3 was suspended in 2011 and the SS-4 well was shut in December 2015 following the completion of the three offshore work-overs during the year as the production from the well was no longer required.
-In 2017 the three onshore wells (SS-3, SS-4 and SS-10) will be worked over to install chrome tubing.
-The SS-3 well is currently suspended because of potential tubing integrity issues.
+The well is currently shut in and is expected to be tied into the NNGIP infrastructure in 2017/2018.
+The onshore well SS-3 was suspended in 2011 and the SS-4 well was shut in December 2015 following the completion of the offshore work-overs.
+The two onshore wells are planned to be the subject of a work-over programme in 2018 as described above.

-Currently, the Company can produce approximately 155 MMscfd from the five wells, SS-5, SS-7, SS-9, SS-10 and S-11.
-The current Songas infrastructure has a maximum capacity of 102 MMscfd.
+Currently, the Company can produce approximately 155 MMcfd from the five wells, SS-5, SS-7, SS-9, SS-10 and S-11 (SS-12 well adding a further 35 MMcfd).
+The current Songas infrastructure has a maximum capacity of 102 MMcfd, with the NNGIP having an additional infrastructure capacity of 140 MMcfd.